 Moving can be an overwhelming experience, but it can also bring new friends, opportunities, and incredible experiences into your life.
 As you make the decision about whether or not to relocate for your job, here are a few tips to keep in mind.

-Find the right community.
 Do your research to find a great home that matches your needs, and ask for help from a Realtor®.
 If you love to hike, consider a neighborhood ideal for outdoor adventures.
-If you’re looking for a great community, browse city, library, and other similar websites to get an idea of how people interact with each other in the area you’re considering.
+If you’re looking for a great community, browse the city, library, and other similar websites to get an idea of how people interact with each other in the area you’re considering.
 Better yet, plan a visit to tour the community before you move.

 Create an easier transition by making a plan to get to know your new home.
 Be a tourist in your new city to explore the area.
 Join meet-ups, community, or religious groups to make new friends.
 Identify a good counselor if you know you’ll need extra support for your mental health as you make this transition.
 Above all, keep an open mind and be ready to discover your new surroundings.

 If your employer does not, at Gillian Cunningham Realty, we provide concierge services for things like community tours, finding the perfect new home and schools for you and your family, movers, and more.
 Call us today to find out how we can support you during your relocation.